Skip to main content

 Each ICC profile, image, or color list added to the Grapher creates a new Plot Item in the Plot List.
 Selecting a plot item and making any of the changes listed below will work as expected.
 For more control, each plot item can be opened by clicking its disclosure triangle to reveal sub-items and you can also create additional sub-items as you like.

-Some things automatically create their own sub-items:
+Some data types automatically create their own sub-items:

-• ICC Profiles - if a profile contains its originating measurement colors (an optional but common occurrence), the Grapher will automatically find and add this list to the profile’s plot item as an unchecked sub-item.
+• ICC Profiles - if a profile contains its originating measurement colors (an optional but common occurrence), Grapher will automatically find and add this list to the profile’s plot item as an unchecked sub-item.
 Comparing profile gamut surfaces to their original training colors is a common method of double-checking a profile before use in production.
 Now it’s a single click to add the training data to the graph.

-• Image Files - if an image contains an embedded ICC profile (also an optional but common occurrence), the Grapher will automatically find and add this profile to the image’s plot item as an unchecked sub-item.
+• Image Files - if an image contains an embedded ICC profile (also an optional but common occurrence), Grapher will automatically find and add this profile to the image’s plot item as an unchecked sub-item.
 Embedded profiles define the colors of an image and its maximum gamut boundary.
 Now it’s a single click to add the image’s profile gamut to the graph, illustrating this important concept.

 To Add plot Items